-As required by the Banking Law and the Governance Manual, KBC has a Group Internal Governance Memorandum (the "Governance Memorandum"), which sets out the corporate governance policy applying to KBC Group and its subsidiaries and of which the governance memorandum of KBC Bank forms part.
+As required by the Belgian Banking Law and the Governance Manual, the KBC Group Internal Governance Memorandum (the "Governance Memorandum") sets out the corporate governance policy applying to KBC Group and its subsidiaries and of which the governance memorandum of KBC Bank forms part.
 The corporate governance policy of a credit institution must meet the principles set out in the law and the Governance Manual.
-The most recent version of the Governance Memorandum was approved on 17 December 2020 by the Board of Directors of the Issuer, KBC Bank and KBC Insurance.
+The most recent version of the Governance Memorandum was approved on 16 December 2021 by the Board of Directors of the Issuer, KBC Bank and KBC Insurance.